matrix-io/matrix-creator-android-things/README.md

 #### Firmware installation

-For now you can test Matrix Creator with Google Things, for this we need FPGA burner running from root privileges, for it please follow next steps:
+For now you can test Matrix Creator with Android Things, for this we need FPGA burner running from root privileges, for it please follow next steps:

 On your pc:

-1. Flashing rpi3 Google Things image and connect with it via adb. [more info](https://developer.android.com/things/hardware/raspberrypi.html#flashing_the_image)
+1. Flashing rpi3 Android Things image and connect with it via adb. [more info](https://developer.android.com/things/hardware/raspberrypi.html#flashing_the_image)
 2. Obtain root privileges:        `adb root`    (take some seconds)
 3. Mount partions on write mode:  `adb remount`
 4. Clone repository and submodules: